ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 ## Java Exceptions as Ballerina Errors
 A function call in Ballerina may complete abruptly by returning an error or by raising a panic.
 Panics are rare in Ballerina.
 The best practice is to handle errors in your normal control flow.
 Raising a panic is similar to throwing a Java exception.
 The `trap` action will stop a panic and give you the control back in Ballerina and the `try-catch` statement does the same in Java.

 Errors in Ballerina belong to the built-in type `error`.
 The error type can be considered as a distinct type from all other types.
 The `error` type does not belong to the `any` type, which is the supertype of all other Ballerina types.
 Therefore, errors are explicit in Ballerina programs and it is almost impossible to ignore them.
-For more details, see [Reference by Examples](https://ballerina.io/learn/by-example/).
+For more details, see [Ballerina By Example](https://ballerina.io/learn/by-example/).

 A Java function call may complete abruptly by throwing either a checked exception or an unchecked exception.
 Unchecked exceptions are usually not a part of the Java method signature, unlike the checked exceptions.